Don-Paterson/CCAS-Python-Toolkit/README.md

 ## Notes

-  - Designed for Skillable A-GUI (Hyper-V, Intel Xeon Gold 6330, x86-64);
+  - Designed for CCAS lab A-GUI;
     the installer downloads the amd64 Python build accordingly.
   - The bash-side companion `bash_api_v4.sh` is included in this repo for cross-reference and for tasks that still need to run on A-SMS itself.